-I’ve been experimenting this recipe for over 7 years now, and I am proud to say that this is the best I’ve ever had.
+I’ve been experimenting with this recipe for over 7 years now, and I am proud to say that this is the best I’ve ever had.
 The secret is in the cream cheese layer and the streusel cinnamon topping.
 The combination of the two is what makes this dessert shine above others.

-The cake itself is a dense, moist, with a buttery texture.
+The cake itself is dense, moist, with a buttery texture.
 Yet, when you bite into it, the streusel topping provides a nice crunch that compliments it perfectly.
 Also, the dessert has a nice touch of cinnamon flavor, thanks to the sugar filling baked in the middle.